eesast/AIchallenge2/logic/design.md

 `map_items`:save id for all items in the map by multiway tree

+`map`: map information for the game, an instance of class Map

 `all_players`: save all teams as list, in which are all players' pointers

 `all_bullets`:save id for all bullets(mainly shells) in the map